WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * this is a good way of deploying code which is subject to heavy regulatory constrains or you need more than 250 MB of space

+##### Storage copy issue

+- the bigger the image, the longer the _optimization_ phase

+* the things that you put into your container are split into 100 MB chunks, this is an side-effect of how Lambda service optimizes your container

+- when you are loading large datasets, it takes time, those chunks have to be downloaded.
+Lambda might timeout before the dataset is loaded

 ##### Lambda layers and extensions with container deployments

 - lambda layers are not directly supported with the container deployments